San Miguel, El Salvador: Culture

 Famous people born in San Miguel include Captain General Gerado Barrios, writer Francisco Gavidia, poet Juan J. Cañas, and David Joaquín Guzmán.
 The city is flanked by the Volcan Chaparrastique (2,129 meters), perhaps the most iconic image of San Miguel.

 San Miguel is a sister city of Arlington, Virginia.

 Geography

 The city is located 138 km east of the capital, San Salvador.
+The San Miguel Volcano or known as Volcán Chaparrastique is a stratovolcano, approximately 11 km from the city.
+The volcano last erupted on November 16,2022.

 Climate

+Transportation

+El Platanar Airport in the city of El Platanar, lies ten miles from San Miguel.
+Meanwhile, there is an airstrip in San Miguel with commercial air flights serving capabilities.